mriotorto33/HumanisKind/README.md

 **Human Is Kind (HIK)** is an 'Integrity as a Service' (IaaS) foundational middleware.
 We shift AI safety from an unenforceable abstract "honor system" into a structural, mathematical requirement.
 The SDK provides immutable, blockchain-anchored cryptographic provenance for C2PA manifests, static digital assets, and hyper-scale live video streams.

 ---
+## 🛡️ Origin & Independence Statement (Safe Harbor)

+**Architecture & Code Provenance**

+The HumanisKind (HIK) SDK is an independent, clean-room architecture designed for deterministic AI governance.
+This entire codebase was architected and generated from the ground up utilizing advanced agentic AI (Antigravity).

+HIK does not contain, derive from, or rely upon any proprietary code, trade secrets, or confidential intellectual property from any third-party organizations or prior commercial engagements.

+This project is built strictly on top of public, open-source specifications, primarily implementing and expanding upon the **C2PA (Coalition for Content Provenance and Authenticity)** standard, **COSE** cryptographic primitives, and **CMCD** telemetry.
+HIK introduces a novel, independent middleware layer focused exclusively on real-time hardware-software interdiction and immutable blockchain anchoring.

 ## 🏛️ Core Architectures